WeblateOrg/weblate/docs/admin/access.rst

     under the hood.
 You might need some adjustments to your setup if you were using both features.

+.. versionchanged:: 2.17

+    Since Weblate 2.17 the ACL can be enabled in several levels compared to previous signle :guilabel:`Enable ACL` switch.

 .. note::

     By enabling ACL, all users are prohibited to access anything within given project unless you add them the permission to do that.

 Additionally you can limit users access to individual projects.
-This feature is enabled by :guilabel:`Enable ACL` at Project configuration.
+This feature is enabled by :guilabel:`Access control` at Project configuration.
 This automatically creates :ref:`groupacl` for this project and all groups starting with ``@`` are automatically added to the project (see :ref:`groups`).

+There are following choices for :guilabel:`Access control`:

+Public
+    Publicly visible and translatable
+Protected
+    Publicly visible but translatable only for selected users Private
+    Visible and translatable only for selected users

 To allow access to this project, you have to add the privilege to do so either directly to given user or group of users in Django admin interface.
 Or using